 Thank you all for another lovely year of feedback from chaperone surveys, teacher surveys, teacher debrief, and instructor evaluation forms.
 We have looked through everything you have provided and created the second School Overnight Program Annual Report.
-We have crafted this document to increase transparency and deepen relationships with our school communities, we are closing the feedback loop.
+We have crafted this document to work to close the feedback loop, increase transparency, and deepen relationships with our school communities.

 If you have any questions, don’t hesitate to reach out.
 Thank you for your support of IslandWood, and we look forward to working together again this year!